logo

 Winter in Massachusetts brings picturesque snowfalls, but it also presents challenges for homeowners, including the risk of frozen gutters.
 Ice buildup in gutters can cause significant damage to your home’s roof, foundation, and exterior.
 Knowing how to manage frozen gutters is essential to protect your home and avoid costly repairs.
 This article outlines the causes, dangers, solutions, and preventative measures for frozen gutters in Massachusetts.

-Leaves, twigs, and other debris block water flow, causing water to pool and freeze in cold temperatures.
+Leaves, twigs, granules from old shingles, and other debris block water flow, causing water to pool and freeze in cold temperatures.

 Heat escaping from poorly insulated attics melts snow on the roof, which then refreezes in the gutters.